Congressman Kildee’s Full Biography

 - Member of the President’s Export Council, where Congressman Kildee was appointed by Speaker of the House John Boehner to advise the President on America’s trade and manufacturing policies.

 Before being elected to Congress, he co-founded and served as the president of The Center for Community Progress, a national non-profit organization, where he served as one of the nation’s leading voices on urban land reform and revitalization.
 He founded Michigan’s first land bank – the Genesee County Land Bank – which is responsible for over $100 million in redevelopment in the city of Flint.
 The Genesee County Land Bank later served as a model for almost 100 other land banks across the nation.

-He has previously served as Genesee County Treasurer, on the Genesee County Board of Commissioners, and the Flint Board of Education.
+Previously, he also served as the Genesee County Treasurer, on the Genesee County Board of Commissioners, and on the Flint Board of Education.

 Congressman Kildee resides in Flint with his wife, Jennifer.
 They currently have two children in college, Kenneth at the University of Michigan-Flint and Katy at Central Michigan University.
 Dan’s oldest son Ryan and his wife Ginger are the parents of their first two grandchildren, Caitlin and Colin.